Empire: Contemporary usage

-United States of America
+United States

 Contemporaneously, the concept of empire is politically valid, yet is not always used in the traditional sense.
-One of widely discussed cases is the United States.
-Characterizing some aspects of the United States of America in regards to its territorial expansion, foreign policy, and its international behavior as "American Empire" is not uncommon.
+One of the most widely discussed cases is the United States.
+Characterizing aspects of the US in regards to its territorial expansion, foreign policy, and its international behavior as "American Empire" is common.
 The term "American Empire" refers to the United States' cultural ideologies and foreign policy strategies.
 The term is most commonly used to describe the U.S.'s status since the 20th century, but it can also be applied to the United States' world standing before the rise of nationalism in the 20th century.
 The US itself was at one point a colony in the British Empire.
-However, founding fathers such as George Washington noted after the Revolution that the US was an empire in its infancy, and others like Thomas Jefferson agreed, describing the constitution as the perfect foundation for an “extensive Empire”.
+Thomas Jefferson used the term "Empire of Liberty" and argued that "no constitution was ever before so well calculated as ours for extensive empire & self government".
 Jefferson in the 1780s while awaiting the fall of the Spanish empire, said: "till our population can be sufficiently advanced to gain it from them piece by piece".

 Even so, the ideology that the US was founded on anti-imperialist principles has prevented many from acknowledging America's status as an empire.
 This active rejection of imperialist status is not limited to high-ranking government officials, as it has been ingrained in American society throughout its entire history.
 As David Ludden explains, "journalists, scholars, teachers, students, analysts, and politicians prefer to depict the U.S. as a nation pursuing its own interests and ideals".
 This often results in imperialist endeavors being presented as measures taken to enhance state security.
 Ludden explains this phenomenon with the concept of "ideological blinders", which he says prevent American citizens from realizing the true nature of America's current systems and strategies.
 These "ideological blinders" that people wear have resulted in an "invisible" American empire of which most American citizens are unaware.
 Besides its anti-imperialist principles, the United States is not traditionally recognized as an empire, because the U.S. adopted a different political system from those that previous empires had used.

+Despite the anti-imperial ideology and systematic differences, the political objectives and strategies of the United States government have been quite similar to those of previous empires and so similar to Rome that the comparison between the two turned into cliché.
+In fact, the "unipolar moment" was followed by a so-called "imperial turn" in the academic research meaning increased interest in the study of empires.
+During the war on terror, the number of publications related to empire has increased exponentially, with reviewers complaining that they cannot keep the pace.
+In 2005, two notable Journals, History and Theory and Daedalus, devoted a special issue to empires.
+Reflecting the popularity of the theme, Sinologist Yuri Pines coined the term "comparative imperiology."